AninditaBasu/indica/docs/api_rv.md

 Returns all verses sung by that person.

 This is a string parameter.
-The query is like this:  `/resources?sungby=<string>`.
-For example, `/resources?sungby=tra` returns all composers whose name contains `tra`.
+The path is like this:  `/sungby/<string>`.
+For example, `//sungby/tra` returns all composers whose name contains `tra`, for example `Vishwamitra`.

 ### `sungbycategory`